 Race Control Software

-Racebox connects to a USB relay to control a sailing club hooter system.
+Racebox connects to a USB relay or micro-controller (like an Arduino or Raspberry Pi Pico) to control a sailing club hooter system.
 It makes race signals according to either the 10-5-Go, 5-4-1-Go or 3-2-1-Go sequences commonly used.
 There is a manual "Hoot" button always available to the race team, but the warning and start sound signals are automated.

 After choosing the first start time, the number of starts and the start sequence, the "Start Countdown" button begins the sound signal process.
 The countdown can be stopped and restarted in the middle of a sequence - any signals that are in the past are ignored and the countdown resumes with the next signal.

 During the countdown, the coloured boxes give an easy-to-read way for the race team to see the next start time and the time left before the start.
-Below is confirmation of the number of starts, final start time and the signal sequence chosen.
+Below is confirmation of the number of starts, final start time and the signal and lights sequences chosen.

 If there is a general recall or a single boat over the line, the race team can use the "Hoot" button to make the appropriate sound signals or use the button on the Manual Signals page.